 Isaac And The Wells – What's That About?

 This week’s parsha contains the only story in the Torah when the patriarch Isaac takes center stage.
-No, it’s not the Akeida (that was mostly about Abraham), and it’s not the story about the blessing of the firstborn (that story is really about Jacob and Esav).
+No, it’s not the Akeidah (that was mostly about Abraham), and it’s not the story about the blessing of the firstborn (that story is really about Jacob and Esav).

-Join Imu Shalev and David Block as they show us the deeper meaning behind this story.
-The challenges of wealth and success, and of living out God’s blessing are all wrapped up in this seemingly mundane story of Isaac the well-digger.
+Join Imu Shalev and David Block as they show us the deeper meaning behind the story of Isaac's wells.
+The challenges of wealth and success, and of living out God’s blessing are all wrapped up in this seemingly mundane character depiction of Isaac the well-digger.

 The Binding of Isaac is primarily about Abraham, and the story of the switched blessings – the story that's most often talked about this week – is really focused on Jacob and Esav.
 So, who was Isaac?
 And what are supposed to know about him?

 Immanuel: There's only one story in the Torah that features Isaac as the main character.
 It actually takes up a nice amount of air-time in our parsha, but because of the excitement of the blessings story, it's pretty easy to just gloss over.

-Before we get there, let's take a look at our 20-second Parsha recap:
+Before we get there, let's take a look at our 20-second parsha recap:

 - After years of being unable to conceive, Rebecca gives birth to twins.